City-of-Helsinki/helsinki-profile-gdpr-api/README.md

 achieved by setting the import path of the function to the `GDPR_API_USER_PROVIDER` setting, for example `myapp.gdpr.get_user`.
 The function gets the GDPR API model instance as an argument.

+### Controlling how data deletion is performed

+By default the GDPR delete operation deletes the `GDPR_API_MODEL` instance and the related `User` instance.
+If that procedure isn't sufficient for the project, it's possible to override the data deletion operation.
+This is achieved by setting the `GDPR_API_DELETER` setting to an import path to a function, for example `myapp.gdpr.delete_data`.
+The function gets two arguments, the `GDPR_API_MODEL` instance and a boolean value indicating if this is a dry run or not.

+The function gets called within a database transaction, which gets automatically rolled back if it's a dry run operation.
+Thus the function is free to do database modifications even in the dry run case.
+All changes get rolled back afterwards.
+If it's not a dry run case, then the transaction is committed and all changes to the database are persisted.

+If the data deletion isn't allowed, the function must raise a `django.db.DatabaseError` exception.

 ## Development

 It's good to use a Python virtual environment: